-For businesses that produce high volumes of content, things can get out of control very quickly if there aren’t clearly defined content operations.
-As new content is published, older pieces are forgotten, meaning they’re only valuable for short bursts.
-When people want to find something that they remember being published a few months ago, they can’t.
-It’s essentially lost.
+When businesses produce high volumes of content, things can spiral out of control quickly if there aren’t clearly defined content operations.
+When new content is published, older pieces are forgotten.
+As a result, content is only valuable for short bursts.
+When people want to find something from two months ago, they can’t.
+Essentially, the article is lost.

 Content quickly becomes out of date if not properly maintained.
 Salespeople and marketers won’t use content that isn’t related to the current climate they’re in.
 Also, there is traditionally a disconnect between the content that marketing thinks sales needs and the content sales actually needs.
 If sales don’t see the value in the content you’re creating, it won’t be used, and it becomes a vanity exercise.

 As personalization and account-based marketing (ABM) quickly become the norm for B2B marketing, reader expectations are adjusting in response.
-Generic non-customized content is easily ignored when there are other salespeople and marketers at other companies sending out personalized content.
+Generic non-customized content can be ignored when there are other salespeople and marketers at other companies sending out personalized content.
 Sales won’t want to use content that puts them at a disadvantage.

 While it might seem like an impossible task to eliminate content waste entirely, there are several ways you can at least reduce it.
 When you incorporate as many of these solutions as possible, you move closer and closer to waste-free content.

-To make sure no content falls off the radar, you need to take stock of everything you’re working with.
+Make sure no content falls off the radar by taking stock of everything you’re working with.
 A content audit is a vital part of your content operations, ensuring you know where everything lives and what state it’s in.
-This will allow you to get a forensic view of your content ecosystem, highlight where updates need to be made, and will become the blueprint to increase visibility on forgotten pieces.
+This allows you to get a forensic view of your content ecosystem and highlight where updates need to be made.
+This will become the blueprint to increase visibility on forgotten pieces.

-Not all content should be brought back into regular rotation.
+Remember, not all content can or should be brought back into regular rotation.
 One of the best “quick fixes” for content waste is to delete content that is no longer useful to anyone in the business or is such low quality that it’s not worth the time to fix it.
 It sounds very simple but if there’s less content to choose from, less will be wasted.